Facebook Pixel

 Leaflet Bulletin Board

-Some people may order around 250 leaflets, (a relatively small amount for a campaign), thinking that this will have an effect on a large scale.
+Some people may order around 250 leaflets, (a relatively small amount for a campaign), thinking that this will have a large-scale effect.
 This is a stack of prints about an inch tall – which might sound a lot, but it's really not!

-When you hand out a leaflet, (or someone picks one up, or gets one in the mail), your ideal result is for that person to call you and spend money with your business.
-But, as with every other marketing campaign in history, it really comes down to the funnel principle – meaning that for all the hundreds or thousands of people you advertise to, only a very small number will actually reach the point of doing business with you.
-From the biggest brands to the smallest sole traders, this is just how it goes with those conversion rates!
+When you hand out or mail a leaflet, you ideally want that person to react positively, choosing to enquire further and spend money with your business.
+But, as with every other marketing campaign in history, it really comes down to the funnel principle – meaning that for all the hundreds or thousands of people you advertise to, a minimal number will reach the point of doing business with you.
+From the biggest brands to the smallest sole traders, this is just how it goes with those pesky conversion rates!

-Research shows that the percentage of your target audience who will actually do business with you is around 1%.
+Research shows that the percentage of your target audience who will do business with you is around 1%.
 (So for every 100 leaflets you hand out, you may pick up one customer.)
-So with an order of 250 leaflets, for example, you may get a couple of customers at most.
-Depending on your line of work, the profit on these 2 transactions may not even pay for the leaflets themselves – so you may need to look at larger amounts to ensure your leaflet or flyer campaign is successful.
+So with an order of 250 leaflets, for example, you may get a few customers at most.
+Depending on your line of work, the profit on these 3 transactions may not even pay for the leaflets themselves – so you may need to look at larger amounts to ensure your leaflet or flyer campaign is successful.

 Leaflet distribution methods

-There are several ways to distribute leaflets.
-Choosing between these methods really depends on how many leaflets you want to circulate, and how quickly, and over what area you need to do it.
+There are several ways to distribute leaflets and choosing between these methods depends on how many leaflets you want to circulate, how quickly, and over what area you need to do it.

-The first method is the small-scale, passive marketing approach.
-Place leaflets out there in the world by yourself, and let people pick them up as and when they're interested.
-Putting a stack of leaflets in shops is good if you can, since you can shift a lot of leaflets with no effort – though it might just take a little while.
+The first method is the small-scale, passive marketing approach of distributing leaflets yourself and letting people pick them up as and when they're interested.
+Putting a stack of leaflets in shops is good if you're able as this allows you to shift a lot of leaflets with no effort – though it might take a little while.

 The second method involves outsourcing your efforts.
 Eventually, with large quantities, you'll need to think about using a professional leaflet distribution service.
-These companies will deliver your prints door to door for you in a specific postcode area (or areas) – and if your time is worth anything to you elsewhere then it's much better to use these people rather than doing it yourself!
+These companies will deliver your prints door to door for you in a specific postcode area (or areas) – and if your time is better spent elsewhere then it makes sense to invest in these services rather than doing the laborious work yourself!

-Speaking of which, that's the last option.
-If you can get family and friends to help you, you could probably post your leaflets to several thousand homes in the space of a couple of weeks.
-It takes time, but to get the maximum reach (and maximum number of customers) you really need to get a lot of leaflets out there.
+Speaking of which, if you can get family and friends to help you, you could probably post your leaflets to several thousand homes in the space of a couple of weeks.
+It takes time, but to get the maximum reach you really need to pound the pavements and get plenty of leaflets out there.

 5 pro tips for an effective leaflet design